Welcome to Our Little 100 Mile Event

 Assignment of Bib Numbers:

 Our race will be closed to all entries and changes on Sunday, September 2, 2018 and bib numbers will be assigned thereafter.
 Bibs will vary as to color and number depending on the distance.

 - 100 mile Hares will be assigned 1, 2 or 3 digit numbers (numbers 1 through 150)

 - 100 mile Tortoises will be assigned 3 digit numbers (numbers 500 through 800)

-We will try to get the drop bags returned to The Pool Tent as quickly as we can, but they’ll have to be picked up Sunday 7-10 AM.
+We will try to get the drop bags returned as quickly as we can, but they’ll have to be picked up Sunday 7-10 AM.
 If not, it goes to charity.
 Or the circular file.
 WE WILL NO LONGER SHIP DROP BAGS BACK TO YOU.
 PLEASE ARRANGE TO HAVE YOUR DROP BAG PICKED UP BY SOMEONE IF YOU CAN'T DO IT YOURSELF.
 TO REPEAT: WE WILL NO LONGER SHIP DROP BAGS BACK TO YOU!

 Mandatory Pre-Race Briefing:

 There is a mandatory pre-race briefing Thursday, September 13 at 6-7 PM outside the Pool Tent at the Grand.
 We will try not to be too verbose but we will issue you the usual warnings about the weather, checking in and out of the aid stations, following the course markings, and absolutely not littering, and of course, there will be a drawing for some awfully decent gifts.
 But all bunnies have to be there to hear it in person to win them and get your race packet.